Best free Mac antivirus software in 2026

 However, free antivirus software often lacks real-time protection, advanced threat detection, and extra features that come with paid plans.
 If you’re looking for more robust security, especially for handling sensitive data or frequent downloads, a premium solution is worth considering.

 When choosing a free antivirus, it’s important to be cautious and avoid installing ineffective software or malware disguised as an antivirus program.
-That’s why I only recommend true and tested freemium solutions like TotalAV Antivirus, Norton, Intego, or any of the best Mac antivirus software with free versions or trials.
+That’s why I only recommend true and tested freemium solutions like TotalAV Antivirus, Norton, Intego ONE, or any of the best Mac antivirus software with free versions or trials.

 If you’re interested in upgrading to premium versions of antivirus tools, make sure they include useful features like VPNs or password managers to get an all-around cybersecurity experience.

-The best free antivirus for Mac in 2025 – full overview
+The best free antivirus for Mac in 2026 – full overview

 There are many free antivirus services available on the market, but only a few offer real protection and consistent performance.
 Continue reading to discover the top contenders and their detailed descriptions that will help you choose the best free Mac antivirus software.